gtbook/gtbook/README.md

 - Conda install nbdev
 - show preview using `nbdev_preview`
 - `pip install -e .` for local install for test purposes.
-- `nbdev_prepare` to prepare for git commit, but don't commit changes in test folder.
+- `nbdev_prepare` to prepare for git commit

 To release a new version:

 - nbdev_bump_version
 - make release

+Problems with nbdev2:

+- Somehow still wants to build the website in "docs"
+- "fixes" the notebooks in test, making cli test fail (commented out now).
+I committed them as I don't know how to prevent this.
+Correct files are at tag "nbdev1"